vinodiamonline/aboutme/README.md

 Vinod Kumar
 ===========
-Working as Computer Scientist - 2 in a product known as Adobe Connect.
+Working as Senior Computer Scientist (full stack dev) in a product known as Adobe Connect.

 Technology:
 Java & React